Oxeye Daisy (Leucanthemum vulgare)

 Control

-• No biocontrol agent is currently available for Oxeye Daisy in BC.
-Further research is required.
+No biocontrol agents are currently available for Oxeye Daisy in BC.

 References